 Below is a list of additional benefits of eating these vegetables.

-• Regulate blood sugar.
-Non-starchy vegetables, such as broccoli, cabbage, and cauliflower, may help keep blood sugar levels steady.
+- Regulate blood sugar.
+Non-starchy vegetables, such as broccoli, cabbage, and cauliflower, may help stabilize blood sugar levels.

-Research is ongoing to uncover additional health benefits associated with cruciferous vegetables.
+Research is ongoing to uncover additional health benefits associated with these vegetables.
 More research is also needed to solidify the current health benefits.

 Crucifers aren’t the cure for anything, but they are a start to a healthy lifestyle.